BryanSchuetz/dai/our-work/local-content-master-class.md

 * Helped shape Guinea's local content policy within the mining sector

-* Former Officer in the United Kingdom’s Royal Military, where he was deployed on peacekeeping missions to work with community leaders to achieve more transparent governance systems and build stronger communities
+* Former Officer in the United Kingdom’s Royal Military, where he was deployed on peacekeeping missions to work with community leaders to achieve more transparent governance systems and build stronger communities {% endcomment %}

 **Dorival Bettencourt, Senior Oil and Gas Advisor**